 Everything about this restaurant oozes cool.
-From the fairy light filled terrace area to the large open plan restaurant with origami hanging from the ceiling – it’s a very trendy place and effortlessly so.
+From the fairy light filled terrace area to the large open plan restaurant with origami hanging from the ceiling it is a very trendy place and effortlessly so.
 Even their menus are cool with pictures printed throughout making it look like a magazine.
 The staff are friendly and helpful and we had good service during our visit.

 We started with the Three-Region Khao Tung: puffed rice crackers with beef massamun, pork prik ong and mushroom larb and the Sweet Corn Pops: Bite-sized crunchy sweet corn balls.
-The corn pops were really tasty, little deep fried corn balls with a spicy sweet chilli sauce.
-The khao tung was great, the three dishes were full of flavour and spice and actually quite filling – a definite favourite.
+The corn pops were really tasty – little deep fried corn balls with a spicy sweet chilli sauce.
+The khao tung was absolutely amazing and the three dishes were full of flavour and spice – a definite favourite.

 For our mains we had the Esarn Chicken: half chicken rubbed with turmeric and grilled until juicy.
 Served with som-tum, jaew sauce, Thai sweet chilli sauce and healthy sticky riceberry.
 The flavours in this dish were great, the rice was sticky and the sweet chilli had a big kick to it.
 The chicken was a little dry but because of the sauces it wasn’t particularly noticeable.
 We also had the Mixed Mushrooms Pad Thai which was really tasty, with fried noodles loads of mushrooms and a great chilli kick running through = huge portion as well!